greateden/Everything-You-Need-For-STAT110-115/README.md

 # STAT110/115 Study Materials

 A curated set of notes and resources for the University of Otago's **STAT110/115** courses.
-The repository groups files into folders so tutees can quickly find what they need.

 ## Repository Structure
 - `handouts/` – course handouts in PDF and LaTeX. `new_handout/` contains the latest source; `old_handout/` keeps legacy material including `old_handout.pdf`.